 Regular visits to the hygienist should be booked alongside dental check-ups, as your dentist and hygienist play different roles when it comes to your smile.

 Here at Stoke Bishop Dental Centre, your hygienist will examine your gum health and educate you on preventative measures to avoid the onset of gum disease.
 They will also perform hygiene therapy, which is a deep cleaning of your teeth to remove plaque that inevitably builds up between visits, and remove any light staining that can’t be removed through brushing and flossing at home.
-We can also offer Airflow® polishing, a state-of-the-art method of tooth polishing performed without the use of scraping tools.
+We can also offer air-powered tooth polishing, a state-of-the-art method of tooth polishing performed without the use of scraping tools.

 Even if your teeth look and feel OK, gum disease can gradually and unnoticeably inflict significant damage.
 It is rarely painful but can cause bleeding gums, bad breath and possible tooth loss.
 A hygienist’s chief contribution to dental health is to help you avoid gum disease and decay, so you can keep your own teeth, for life, and your need for dental treatment is greatly reduced.
 Recent research has also shown a link between periodontal disease (severe gum disease) and other health concerns like diabetes, heart disease and cancer.